GamerdingerA/agamerdinger/content/teaching/comparative-political-economy/index.en.markdown

 - [Course description and examination rules]("https://cbscanvas.instructure.com/courses/20732/modules/items/546961)
 - [Course Plan 2022](IBP_CPE_2022.pdf)

-## My role as project supervisor and examinator
+## My role as project supervisor
-In this course, I will supervise some student groups on their project reports.
+In this course, I will supervise student groups on their project reports.
 Each group is encouraged to use the supervision time, which in this course amounts to 45 minutes.
-Groups who have me as a supervisor can book a supervision meeting through the link below.
-The list will be released on May 10th.
+Student groups are welcome to book a supervision meeting through the link below.

 Supervision is preferred to take place offline, at my office at Kilen, CBS.
-In case an online meeting is preferred, please write me an e-mail.
+In case an online meeting is preferred, please let me know.

 ### Contact information and supervision time
 - Alexander Gamerdinger